50 Small Fall Home Projects to Do Over the Weekend

 Get Your Property Ready for Snow

-There’s nothing quite like curling up with a good book on a cool afternoon.
+Nothing quite compares to curling up with a good book on a cool afternoon.
 Find a sunny spot at home to set up a reading nook.

 Prepare Your Fireplace